damccant/milk/README.md

 # MILK (Main Inventory List Keeper)

+*NOTE: A PostgreSQL server is required!
+Fill out the details of the database in `pool.js`*

 Uses Node.JS and Express to start a webserver on port 8080.

 To install all dependencies, run `npm install`